Civil Rights Act of 1957: Anderson–Aiken amendment

 A bipartisan group of Senators realized that Southerners would not allow passage of the act with Title III, which authorized the US Attorney General to seek preventive relief in civil rights cases.
 Majority Leader Johnson convinced Senator Clinton Anderson (D-NM) to introduce an amendment to strip out the enforcement provisions of Title III.
 Anderson's initial hesitancy to be associated with the anti-civil rights bloc was met with Johnson's urging to introduce the amendment along with a Republican colleague.
 Anderson approached George Aiken (R-VT), who agreed to co-sponsor the amendment.

+A crucial cause of the weakening of support for Title III was a speech given by the unofficial leader of the Southern Caucus the Georgian Democrat, Richard Russell, who pointed out that Title III was not a new law but an amendment of Section 1985 of Title 42 of the United States Code.
+It seems that this had not been understood previously by either the opponents or the supporters of the Civil Rights Act, including Douglas or Brownell.
+In his speech Russell drew out the implications of this, including the invocation of Section 1993 of Title 42 of the United States Code, a Reconstruction era law which wasn't mentioned in the bill and which authorized the President to enforce judicial decisions – which would include Brown v Board.
+This specter of military involvement in domestic politics became a worry not just for moderate previous supporters of the bill such as Bourke Hickenlooper (R-IA) – who after Russell's speech referred to Title III as a "violation of the civil rights of the white race." – but also strong supporters such as Douglas.
+Later President Eisenhower in answer to a direct question on Russell's charges distanced himself from the "exact language" of Title III.

 President Eisenhower did not express enthusiasm for the provisions in Title III.
 In a press conference, he referred to it as going "too far too fast in laws", and instead placed an emphasis on the voting rights provisions in Title IV.
 This diminished the already-waning support for the title among Republicans, many of whom opposed its expansion of federal power on conservative grounds in spite of their sympathy towards civil rights causes.
-Senator Bourke Hickenlooper (R-IA) referred to Title III as a "violation of the civil rights of the white race."

 The Anderson–Aiken amendment passed by a 52–38 vote.
-The vote on the amendment did not split purely along partisan or ideological lines; it was opposed by conservative William F. Knowland (R-CA) and supported by liberal Frank Church (D-ID).
+The vote on the amendment did not split purely along partisan or ideological lines; it was opposed by conservative William Knowland (R-CA) and supported by liberal Frank Church (D-ID).